| | | |

 Our first kitchen remodel had an extremely tight budget.
 We were working within the confines of what our insurance company assessed replacement costs at.
 Which, honestly, was very generous compared to what our kitchen looked like before!

-However, since we were strapped on budget, there are a few places that we made intentional choices to stick within budget.
+However, since we were strapped on finances, there are a few places that we made intentional choices to stick within budget.
+This kitchen was designed in 2013/2014, for reference.

 Save